Ground meat and rice are traditional yet barley, lentils, quinoa and pine nuts are great pepper stuffings too!

 Ingredients

-Peppers – 1 lb bag of mini peppers, or 6 bell peppers
+- 1 lb Mini Peppers or 6 bell peppers

-Ground meat or lentils – 1 lb. of ground meat or 2 cups cooked lentils
+- 1 lb Ground meat or 2 cups cooked lentils

 - Preheat oven to 375

-- Stir in the sautéed meat or lentils and cooked grain.
+- Fold in the cooked rice or barley into the meat or lentil mixture.
 Stir until blended.

 - Place peppers in a baking dish, open side up.
-Spoon filling into the peppers, replace tops, cover loosely, (to create a little steam) and bake.
-This point can be done a day, or so in advance.
+Spoon the filling into the peppers, replace the tops, cover loosely (to create a little steam), and bake until peppers are tender to the touch, about 20-25 minutes.